Azathothas/Stars/README.md

 - [3proxy/3proxy](https://github.com/3proxy/3proxy) – 3proxy - tiny free proxy server
 - [8dcc/bin-graph](https://github.com/8dcc/bin-graph) – Visualize binary files
 - [AFLplusplus/AFLplusplus](https://github.com/AFLplusplus/AFLplusplus) – The fuzzer afl++ is afl with community patches, qemu 5.1 upgrade, collision-free coverage, enhanced laf-intel & redqueen, AFLfast++ power schedules, MOpt mutators, unicorn_mode, and a lot more!
+- [Acceis/eBPF-hide-PID](https://github.com/Acceis/eBPF-hide-PID) – This tool have the power to hide any PID/directory in the Linux kernel
 - [Alessandro-Salerno/htmc](https://github.com/Alessandro-Salerno/htmc) – Ever wanted to code a website in C?
 No?
 Well, now you can!
 - [Alessandro-Salerno/tarman](https://github.com/Alessandro-Salerno/tarman) – The portable, cross-platform, extensible, and simple package manager for tarballs (and others!)
 - [AppImage/appimagetool](https://github.com/AppImage/appimagetool) – A low-level tool to generate an AppImage from an existing AppDir